aho-opensource/homepage/docs/guides/markdown.md

 #template:
 ---

-# Writing a diploma using Markdown
+# Writing an assignment using Markdown